medinast21/medina-portfolio/docs/index.md

 # Home

 Hey!
 Thanks for visiting my portfolio.
 This website houses a curated collection of technical writing/editing projects that I have worked on over the course of my career.
-If you would like to reach out to me with job inquiries or general questions, feel free to use the social media links in the lower-right corner to find me.
+If you would like to contact me with job opportunities or just have general questions, feel free to use the social media links in the lower-right corner to find me.

 This website was built using Python, MkDocs, and various extensions and plug-ins, and is currently hosted on GitHub Pages.
 All content has been created using a combination of Markdown, HTML, and CSS.